openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 ```

 Primitive classes are implicitly `final`, cannot be `abstract`, can implement
-interfaces, can only extend `Object` or certain abstract classes, and their
+interfaces, can only extend `Object` or certain abstract classes, and have fields
-fields are implicitly `final`.
+that are implicitly `final`.
 They can still have almost all the trappings of
 classes -- type variables, static and instance fields, constructors, static and
 instance methods, nested classes, etc.  Member inheritance works exactly the
 same way for primitive classes as for identity classes.
 (The abstract classes
 that a primitive class can extend are those with no fields, empty no-arg
 constructor bodies, no other constructors, no instance initializers, no
 synchronized methods, and whose superclasses all meet this same set of
-conditions (`Object` and `Number` are examples of such classes.))
+conditions. `Object` and `Number` are examples of such classes.)

 > The slogan for primitive classes is _codes like a class, works like an int_.